Result Filters

 Main use cases:

-- Saving only those links that contain a specific string inclusion (e.g., a CMS indicator)
+- Saving only those links that contain a specific string occurrence (e.g., a CMS footprint)

-- Filtering domain database by specific parameters (e.g., Yandex TCI from 300, RU language)
+- Filtering a database of domains by specific parameters (e.g., Yandex SQI from 300, language RU)

 - Checking the server response (e.g., 200 OK or the presence of specific headers)

-- Checking for the source query in the snippet
+- Checking if the original query is present in the snippet

-- Any other use cases where it is required to limit results based on certain conditions
+- Any other use cases where it is required to limit results by specific conditions

-Filters can be added in the Task Editor by clicking the tool icon next to the required scraper:
+Filters can be added in the Task Editor by clicking on the tool icon next to the required parser:

 You can filter both single results and arrays of results.
 There are several types of filters: